 With the outbreak of the virus, you should avoid using the known ways of checking for signs of life.
 The rescuer should avoid placing their ears and cheeks close to the victim’s mouth to check for breathing.
 In this case, you should tap the victim’s shoulder and try talking to them to see if they’ll respond.
 If the rescuer is in doubt about the signs of life, they should immediately call for help and begin on the chest compressions.

 The rescuer should keep performing the chest compressions until the victim recovers, emergency response take over, the victim is pronounced dead, or their lives are at risk.
-Performing CPR will help keep the blood flowing to the vital organs by creating an artificial heartbeat.
+Administrating the basic CPR steps will help keep the blood flowing to the vital organs by creating an artificial heartbeat.